Wootric/slate/source/includes/_email_survey.md

 subject | String | Override default subject line (standard NPS/CES/CSAT question used by default).
 Can handle placeholder values surrounded by {{my_value}}
 intro | String | Intro message for your email.
 Displayed between logo and question.
 Default: none.
 Can handle placeholder values surrounded by {{my_value}}
-context | Hash Array | Array of hashes containing the values to be replaced in subject and/or intro delay | Integer | Days we will wait before sending the survey
+context | Hash Array | Array of hashes containing the values to be replaced in subject and/or intro delay | Integer | Days we will wait before sending the survey.
+Delay is optional and it must be between 1 and 31 days.

 Email Survey showing Subject and Intro: